 Filmora by Wondershare

-Filmora is lesser known than Final Cut and Premiere, however, is not to be overlooked.
-This editor which is available for both Windows & Mac including a mobile version FilmoraGo for smartphones like iPhone & Android.
+Filmora is lesser-known than Final Cut and Premiere, however, is not to be overlooked.
+This editor is available for both Windows & Mac including a mobile version FilmoraGo for smartphones like iPhone & Android.
 Filmora is more affordable than Final Cut and Premiere and is more advanced than iMovie and Movie Maker whilst remaining very easy to use for beginners.
 This is our pick of the video editors for most people looking to use more video content in their business and marketing.
-Learn more about Filmora at Wondershare.
+Learn more about

 Video Assets, Effects & Animations